COMPLETED: Digital support for maintaining physical activity in people with long-term conditions

 What next?

-We plan to combine the non-digital and digital findings from the MOTH programme and apply for funding to evaluate existing example(s) of good practice, which currently support people with LTCs to maintain physical activity (with and without digital technologies), for health and wellbeing.
+We plan to combine the non-digital and digital findings from the MOTH programme and apply for NIHR RfPB funding to co-design a 12-week follow-on maintenance intervention to sustainphysical activity for people with multiple LTCs following existing PA programmes between healthcare and community settings.

-A suitable funding call is the NIHR Research for Patient Benefit (RfPB) programme (tiers 2 or 3), with the next call targeted at Methodologists.
+A suitable funding call is the NIHR Research for Patient Benefit (RfPB) programme (tier 3), with a stage 1 deadline of February 2026.

 Non-Digital Moth Summary